 7. Eat foods that are rich in magnesium and zinc

-In addition to calcium, you also find magnesium and zinc in your bones.
+In addition to calcium, you also find magnesium and zinc in your bones, as explained in a publication in Clinical Cases in Mineral and Bone Metabolism.
 In conjunction with vitamin D, magnesium also promotes the absorption of calcium, for example.

 Therefore, zinc improves the formation of bone marrow cells and prevents excessive bone density loss.
 So, to obtain this mineral you should add the following to your diet:

 Weight training is very effective at improving bone density and decreasing the triggers for inflammation and pain, according to information disclosed in Harvard Health Publishing.

 This type of exercise not only favors the increase of muscle mass – but it also helps strengthen your bones.
 Therefore, when teenagers and young adults exercise using weights, it improves the strength and mass of their bones.